 The project is directly aligned to two of the University’s six mission statements in its 2015-2020 plan:

-- To be one of the world’s top seats of teaching and learning, providing a standout personalised student experience of the highest quality in an international context.
+To be one of the world’s top seats of teaching and learning, providing a standout personalized student experience of the highest quality in an international context.

 “The University of Aberdeen is consistently ranked in the top one percent of the world’s higher education institutions and we are delighted they have chosen to extend their relationship with us,” said Derren Nisbet, Managing Director of Unit4 UK&I. “That such an important institution sets out ‘digital infrastructure’ as key to delivering its latest strategy, underlines the importance of communicating with students and staff on their terms.
 Digital is the new frontier in reputation for Higher Education.”

-As part of its business transformation programme, the University of Aberdeen already uses Unit4 Business World Finance.
+As part of its business transformation program, the University of Aberdeen already uses Unit4 Business World Finance.